alannchang/reach-mastermind2024/README.md

 ensure that essential features and functionalities were thoroughly validated.
 In hindsight, incorporating automated testing at some stage might have been beneficial and could have saved me some time.

-From the project directory, there are two directories, "game" and "number_factory":
+Inside the project directory, there are two directories, "game" and "number_factory":

 Game:
 - logic.py: where the actual "Mastermind" game logic resides and can be altered into a standalone CLI game